k3s-io/k3s/CONTRIBUTING.md

 >
 > - If applied, this commit will <ins>your subject line here</ins>

-One simple but effective pattern to follow for commits is the “problem / solution” pattern.
+A simple but effective convention to follow for commits is the “problem / solution” pattern.
 It looks like this:
 ```
 <Subject>